knight42/LeetCodeSpider/README.md

 Note:
 -----
 * saved problems with specified language will be ignored
-* when save problems, cannot specify category and tag at the same time
+* when saving problems, cannot specify category and tag at the same time
 * multiple tags/categories/difficulties/numbers are now separated by **space** not **comma**

 Dependecies: